The official name for the machine is Schlüssel-Fernschreibmaschine

 This unwanted side-effect was discovered by the German crypto-experts of

-As this allowed the clear text to be reconstructed from the transmitted
+As it allowed the clear text to be reconstructed from the transmitted

 signal, extra filters were later added to the existing T-43 machines.